-Workers Compensation Claim or Lawsuit
+Workers Compensation Lawsuit

 People who are injured in the workplace generally are compensated through the workers compensation system.
 For most workers, it is difficult to file a lawsuit against your employer, unless discrimination and some other limited factors is involved.
 An exception, covered below, is if you were hurt because of egregious or intentional conduct by your employer.
 But to recover medical costs and other expenses related to a work injury, workers compensation is usually the best option.